 People who consider themselves to be demisexuals are people who only feel sexual attraction when they’ve formed a strong emotional connection with another person.
 So no one night stands for demisexuals!
 They need their hearts seduced first!

+So you’ve asked yourself “am I asexual?“, and after reading this article you might feel that one blog probably won’t fully answer all your questions.
 That’s completely understandable.
 One article most likely won’t fix all your doubts and won’t answer all the questions you might have.
-Check out our article about the top 3 useful websites for asexuals to learn more about the topic!
+Check out our article of the top 3 useful websites for asexuals to learn more about the topic!
 However, I do hope you found this article to be useful, too.
 And for those who’ve recognized themselves in this article: welcome to the club!
 Here’s your cake! 🍰 (It’s a thing)

 Looking to meet other asexuals, demisexuals and graysexuals online?
 For friendship or more?
-Please checkout our asexuals.net homepage for more information about our website and the possibilities or sign up right away if you’re interested!
+Please check out our asexuals.net homepage for more information about our website and the possibilities.